digitalpolygon/drupal-upgrade-plugin/README.md

 You can specify the update behavior using the following flags:

-1. `--version=<version>`: Update Drupal core to a specific version.
+1. `--version=<version>`: The specific version of Drupal core to update to.
+If not specified, other options will be considered.
-2. `--latest-minor`: Update Drupal core to the latest stable minor version within the current major version.
+2. `--latest-minor`: Update to the latest stable minor version within the current major version of Drupal core.
+This option ensures that you stay within the current major version while applying the latest minor updates.
-3. `--latest-major`: Update Drupal core to the latest stable major version.
+3. `--latest-major`: Update to the latest stable major version of Drupal core.
+This option will upgrade your site to the latest available major version.
+4. `--next-major`: Update to the latest stable of the next major version of Drupal core.
+This option prepares your site for the next major release.

 You can also use the `--yes` option to automatically confirm the upgrade without prompting:

 ```bash
 composer drupal:core:version-change 10.3.1 --yes;
 ```
+This option is useful for scripting and automation purposes.

 ## Contributing